inspire-eu-validation/download-service/A.26.IR313.TGR27.separateEntriesCRSFormat.md

  **Test method**

 * For all [alternative link types](#alternatelinktypes) for this Dataset Feed, check that there are no duplicate values.
-* Find and retrieve the all the Download Service Feed documents containing and entry pointing to this Dataset Feed (see note 1).
+* Find and retrieve the all the Download Service Feed documents containing an entry pointing to this Dataset Feed (see note 1).
 For each of the entries found this way:
   * For each [category element](#category) in these entries, check that at least one entry exists in the Dataset Feed containing the a category element with an identical term attribute.

 **Reference(s)**: